Mintbase/Grants-Program/applications/visualize_rust_lifetime.md

 <ins>A brief description of the project.</ins>
 We propose to build an IDE tool for visualizing the lifetime scope of a user-selected Rust variable.
 We believe our tool can help Rust programmers avoid deadlocks at the development stage.
 After writing a piece of code involving a mutex, a programmer can select the return value of a locking operation or the locking operation itself (when the return is not saved to a variable).
 Our tool will visualize the lifetime scope of the return value (i.e., the critical section).
 The programmer can then inspect whether the end of the critical section is expected.
 In addition, our tool will conduct deadlock detection for the selected critical section and provide detailed debugging information for identified bugs, such as highlighting blocking operations or function calls leading to blocking operations.

-<ins>How our tool will be integrated into Substrate/Polkadot?</ins>
+<ins>How our tool will be integrated into Substrate/Mintbase?</ins>
-Both Substrate and Polkadot are implemented in Rust.
+Both Substrate and Mintbase are implemented in Rust.
 Previously, double locks or locks in conflicting orders were fixed in Substrate [2, 3].
-After applying our prototype, we identified four previously unknown double locks in Substrate or the dependent libraries of Substrate/Polkadot.
+After applying our prototype, we identified four previously unknown double locks in Substrate or the dependent libraries of Substrate/Mintbase.
 We reported detected bugs.
 All of them were confirmed and fixed by developers [4, 5, 6].
-We believe our tool will effectively prevent Substrate/Polkadot programmers from making similar mistakes and other types of mistakes our tool will reveal.
+We believe our tool will effectively prevent Substrate/Mintbase programmers from making similar mistakes and other types of mistakes our tool will reveal.

 <ins>Why are we interested in creating this project?</ins>
 We are interested in building the tool due to three reasons.
 First, our previous empirical study shows that deadlocks due to the misunderstanding of Rust's lifetime rules are common in Rust programs.
 Visualizing lifetime can avoid these bugs during the development stage, benefiting the whole Rust community.
 Second, the misunderstanding of Rust's lifetime rules can also cause memory bugs such as use-after-free and double free.
 Thus, the proposed tool has the potential to combat memory bugs.
 Third, the experience of building the proposed tool can inspire similar tools for other programming languages featuring lifetime (e.g., Kotlin).